Hoffee-Toffee/Troll-Toll-Calculator/README.md

-# Bridge Troll Revenue Optimizer
+# Bridge Troll Toll

 ## Week 7 Large group project

-The goal of this app is to provide a platform for bridge toll operators to optimize their revenue by analyzing toll collection data.
-The app will utilize the Auckland Transport API to fetch real-time data on bridges, allowing toll operators to assess the best times of the day and other factors influencing toll collection.
+The goal of this app is to provide a platform for bridge troll toll operators to make informed deicions on which bridge to live under and optimise their toll revenue by anaylising live data from the **Waka Kotahi: Auckland Traffic API**.
+You can use the API to fetch real-time data on bridges, allowing toll operators to assess the best times of the day and other factors influencing toll collection.
+Measure in Gold teeth

+## Domain Knowledge

+Trolls have no use of dollars and cents.
+You need to know about toll currency.
+Usually troll toll charges around 5 rock candies per car crossing a bridge.
+Usually payment is automated using the cars liences plates.
+Some drivers pay ahead.

+**About Troll Curcuncy:**

+1Ȼ is 1 troll rock candy, the smallest division of currency 100 Rock Candies = 1 Gold Ring (AuR) : 10Ȼ = 1AuR
+100 Gold Rings = 1 Goat (GT) : 100AuR = 1 GT

 ## The Tech